 The Company’s portfolio contains several different kinds of royalties or similar interests which are defined as follows:

-Gross proceeds (GPR) royalty: A royalty in which payments are made on the contained ounces in a deposit rather than ounces recovered from metallurgical processing.
+Gross Proceeds Royalty (GPR): A royalty in which payments are made on contained ounces rather than recovered ounces.